lingtalfi/layout-naming-conventions/README.md

 admin layout
 -------------
 This is a common layout for admins.
-It's basically like the sandwich layout 1 column, but with a side bar position on the side (usually left).
+It's basically like the sandwich layout 1 column, but with a side bar inclusion on the side (usually left).